Little Acts of Pie-ness

 Over the years we’ve used our pies to support good causes.
-Often it’s as simple as us donating pies to fundraising events of all shapes and sizes, supporting a wide range of charities.
+Often it’s as simple as donating pies to fundraising events in support of a wide range of charities.
 We call these Little Acts of Pie-ness.

 There have also been some bigger little acts over the years…

 Our ongoing partnership with FRANK Water means that pie-lovers can support their DrinkMe:SaveLives campaign every time they visit one of our restaurants and cafes.

 UKHarvest distributes good quality food donations to UK charities and we donated 10,000 pies to them to help provide much needed nourishment to those who need it the most.

 A refreshing alternative to the usual Black Friday spending-frenzy our annual Black Pieday events encourage people to give to charity in return for a pie.
 Hundreds have been up for grabs each November through our ‘free pie popup shops’ with every penny going to Shelter, the housing and homelessness charity.

 A pie-forest for Temwa

 Our Buy One Get One Tree campaign raised enough funds to plant a Pieminister forest in Malawi.
 We set ourselves a target of 50,000 trees for Temwa’s forestry project but we smashed this target, giving the charity a total of 57,176 trees instead.